Lourdes School of Quezon City: School program

-Aside from its academic program, a financial assistance program is offered to academically-competent children from low-income families.
+Aside from its academic program, a financial assistance program is offered to academically competent children from low-income families.

 Official seal

 The primary features of the school's seal are the three small crosses on the left and right sides of the logo, two arms (one bare and another sleeved in a brown Capuchin habit) in saltire position, a cloud on the foreground, and a prominent wooden cross (upon which the arms are nailed) in the background.

 The three crosses symbolize the Holy Trinity, a primary focus of Franciscan spirituality.
 The bare arm is that of Jesus Christ who is believed in Christianity to have given his own life for humanity's salvation while the sleeved arm is of St. Francis of Assisi who, due to his saintly life patterned upon Christ's own and observant of teachings in the Gospel, earned the title as the “Mirror of Christ”.
 The big cross signifies the concept of "Becoming like Christ", which is a way of life striven for by Franciscans.
 The clouds represent heaven which in Christianity is the destiny and home of mankind in the afterlife.
-The school's logo features the motto "Pax Et Bonum", a traditional Franciscan greeting which means "Peace and goodwill" (often imprecisely translated as "Peace and all good".
-Note that the word "all", in any of its Latin translations, does not appear in the phrase).
+The school's logo features the motto "Pax Et Bonum", a traditional Franciscan greeting meaning "Peace and goodwill" (often erroneously translated as "Peace and all good", the word "all" not appearing in the original Latin).

 The seal is prominently displayed on the school's uniforms, official bus, façade, and the skywalk connecting the grade school and high school departments.

 Accreditation

-The school is accredited by the PAASCU.
-Both the grade school and high school departments are granted a level 3 status, the highest level for accreditation, thus joining a small circle of less than fifteen schools in Metro Manila accredited with such status.
+The school is accredited by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+Both the grade school and high school departments have been granted a level 3 status – making it only one of fifteen schools in Metro Manila with this highest level of accreditation.